User manual

 Armeria is your go-to microservice framework for any situation.
 You can build any type of microservice leveraging your favorite technologies, including gRPC, Thrift, Kotlin, Retrofit, Reactive Streams, Spring Boot and Dropwizard.

-It is open-sourced by the creator of Netty and his colleagues at LINE.
+It is open-sourced by the creator of Netty and his colleagues at LY Corporation.

 Want a quick tour?